iamvishveshs/-Polytechnic-Monthly-Attendance-tracker/README.md

 # Monthly attendance tracker
 ## _Developed by Vishvesh Shivam_

-### Project Overview: Polytechnic College Attendance Tracker
+### Project Overview:  College Attendance Tracker

-This project aims to assist polytechnic colleges in efficiently tracking and managing student attendance on a monthly basis.
+This project aims to assist  colleges in efficiently tracking and managing student attendance on a monthly basis.
 It provides an automated solution to generate attendance reports, ensuring that students' attendance is monitored and necessary actions can be taken for those with low attendance.

 ### Features